 Jemez Pueblo lies in a narrow valley near the Jemez River surrounded by magnificent red sandstone mesas about 55 miles northwest of Albuquerque.
 Because of the drought engulfing the Four Corners region in the late 1200's, the Jemez people migrated from there to the Canyon de San Diego area in the southern Jemez Mountains.
 When Francisco de Coronado and his men arrived in 1541, the Jemez nation was one of the largest and most powerful in northern New Mexico with a population of about 30,000.
 Coronado's men found numerous large masonry pueblo villages situated on the high mountain mesas and among the canyons.
 Some of those early constructions were as much as five stories tall and contained more than three thousand rooms.
 There were also hundreds of smaller living units scattered through the area.
 The Jemez influence in the region was based mostly on their role as traders, well-connected throughout the Southwest and northern Mexico.

 Due to the rocky nature of their volcanic landscape, the Jemez had to create products like pottery to trade with their neighbors to supplement their harvests of beans, corn and squash.
 The present-day pueblo was built as a result of continuing Spanish attempts at converting the Jemez to Christianity.
-The Indians opposed the Spanish at every turn and were often punished by Spanish military action.
-Jemez was one of the last tribes to submit to Spanish rule, the people often moving west and hiding out among the Navajo in the Jeddito Canyon area when there were Spanish troops in their area.
-Those who stayed in the pueblo held out for 4 years before being defeated by Spanish guns.
+The people opposed the Spanish at every turn and were often punished by Spanish military action.
+Jemez was one of the last tribes to submit to Spanish rule, the people often moving west and hiding out among the Navajo in the Jeddito Canyon area when there were Spanish troops in their homeland.
+Those who stayed in the Jemez area held out for 4 years before being defeated by Spanish guns.
 As a result of the contacts created between the fleeing Jemez and the Navajo they lived among, there are still certain strong ties between the two tribes.